vsrinivas/fuchsia/docs/modular/manifests/entity_type.md

 > Status: DRAFT
 >
 > This is a stand-in for a future Entity/user-data reference system.
+>
+> NOTE: There is a proposal to "publish" these not to Fuchsia packages, but
+> rather somewhere within the build tree, since they are strictly only necessary
+> at build time, not at runtime.
+>
+> We will need to consolidate the concepts here with that of the proposed v0
+> Entity model.

 In Fuchsia, data sharing between system and application components is a central part of enabling interesting and powerful user experiences.
 To promote